dice-group/Ontolearn/docs/usage/05_concept_learners.md

                   iter_bound=10_000_000_000)
 ```

-The parameter `knowledge_base` which is the only required parameter, specify the
+The parameter `knowledge_base` which is the only required parameter, specifies the
 knowledge base that is used to learn and test concepts.
 The following parameters are optional.
 - `quality_func` - function to evaluate the quality of solution concepts.
 (Default value = F1())